The HIBEAM Instrument at the European Spallation Source: Detectors

 \subsubsection{Cosmic ray veto}

-The only background with sufficient energy to simulate an annihilation signal is cosmic rays.
-An active shield of scintillator bars will surround the experimental setup (see Fig.~\ref{fig4}).
-Events coincident with a charged particle signal in the veto scintillators will be inhibited.
-To avoid self inhibition, an absorber sufficiently thick to stop all charged pions from the annihilation is needed between the calorimeter and the scintillators.
-Uninhibited cosmic events made by neutral particles will be identified by a missing vertex in the foil.
-The frequency of fake annihilation events due to cosmic particles (and other natural backgrounds) will be studied by shutting off the neutron flux at the neutron port.
-The scintillator slats will be thick (3~cm).
-Then minimum ionizing particles will deposit about 6~MeV passing through the slat, well above the energy deposit by Compton electrons from natural gamma radiation.
-Light readout from the scintillators will be with wavelength shifting fibers, sensing the light with SiPM.
+Cosmic rays are the only background with sufficient energy to mimic an annihilation signal.
+To suppress these events, the experimental setup will be enclosed by an active scintillator-based veto system (see Figure~\ref{fig4}).
+Any event coinciding with a charged particle signal in the veto scintillators will be rejected.
+To avoid self-inhibition, a sufficiently thick absorber will be placed between the calorimeter and the scintillators to ensure that all charged pions from the annihilation are stopped before reaching the veto.
+Neutral cosmic events, which do not leave a direct signal in the veto, will be identified by the absence of a reconstructed vertex in the annihilation foil.
+The false annihilation event rate due to cosmic rays and other natural backgrounds will be studied by shutting off the neutron flux at the neutron port and through dedicated Monte Carlo simulations.
+The scintillator slats will be 3 cm thick, ensuring that minimum ionizing particles deposit approximately 6 MeV, which is well above the typical energy deposit from Compton electrons due to natural gamma radiation.
+Light readout from the scintillators will be achieved using wavelength-shifting fibers, with silicon photomultipliers (SiPMs) for photon detection.